jpenney/use-google-libraries/README.txt

 disappearing.

-This plugin loads scripts using only their major and minor versions, so if Wordpress asks for jQuery 2.6.3, the plugin will load the latest 2.6.x available on Googles servers.
+This plugin loads scripts using only their major and minor versions, so if WordPress asks for jQuery 2.6.3, the plugin will load the latest 2.6.x available on Googles servers.

 == Technical Details ==

-*Use Google Libraries* uses the following hooks (each with a priority of 1000).
+**Use Google Libraries** uses the following hooks (each with a priority of 1000).

 = wp_default_scripts =

-*Use Google Libraries* compares it's list of supported scripts to those registered, and replaces the standard registrations `src` with ones that point to Google's servers.
+**Use Google Libraries** compares it's list of supported scripts to those registered, and replaces the standard registrations `src` with ones that point to Google's servers.
 Other attributes (like dependencies) are left intact.